rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   [Therav&amacr;da](https://en.wikipedia.org/wiki/Theravada) is Pali for "The School of the Elders".
 -   Therav&amacr;da Buddhism is the oldest existing branch of Buddhism, deriving from schools in Sri Lanka where much of the Pali Cannon was written.
--   In contrast to Mah&amacr;y&amacr;na and Vajray&amacr;na, Therav&amacr;da tends to be conservative in matters of doctrine and monastic discipline.
+-   In contrast to Mah&amacr;y&amacr;na and Vajray&amacr;na, Therav&amacr;da tends to be conservative in matters of doctrine and monastic discipline, with particular focus on being rational.
 -   [Early Buddhist schools](https://en.wikipedia.org/wiki/Early_Buddhist_schools)
 -   [Third Buddhist Council](https://en.wikipedia.org/wiki/Third_Buddhist_council) (c.
 250 BCE)
 -   [Vibhajyav&amacr;da](https://en.wikipedia.org/wiki/Vibhajyavada)